 Advanced Workplace Strategies

-Work is now “what we do”, not “a place where we go”.
+Work is now “what we do,” not “a place where we go.”
 Today’s workforce is virtually mobile, agile, and collaborative.
-Employees use space differently, but organizations frequently still provide workspaces that sit empty when the workforce is in meetings, in the field, tele-working, or on vacation.
+Employees use space differently, but organizations frequently still provide workspaces that sit empty when the workforce is in meetings, in the field, at home, or on vacation.

-Organizations are paying significant sums for individual workspaces they are not using, while the demand for collaborative spaces is at an all time high and growing.
+Organizations are paying significant sums for individual workspaces they are not using.

-An efficient advanced workplace strategy (AWS) integrates the key elements of physical space design, information technology (both infrastructure and devices), and effective HR policies to better enable work and increase operational efficiency.
-Properly deployed, AWS can be a significant driver of real estate portfolio savings and contribute to talent recruitment and retention programs.
+An efficient advanced workplace strategy integrates the key elements of physical space design, information technology (both infrastructure and devices), and effective HR policies to better enable work and increase operational efficiency.
+Properly deployed, an advanced workplace strategy can be a significant driver of real estate portfolio savings and contribute to talent recruitment and retention programs.

 - Flexibility and choice for employees to be productive from a variety of work settings, including corporate sites, customer locations, at home, etc.

-Deloitte’s approach to AWS often starts with an initial assessment of current AWS, mobility and work-from-home programs, but can be tailored to different situations.
-While each client situation has its own balance of priorities and constraints, below are a number of typical AWS activities:
+Deloitte’s approach to workplace strategy often starts with an initial assessment of current workplace strategy, mobility, and work-from-home programs, but can be tailored to different situations.
+While each client situation has its own balance of priorities and constraints, below are a number of typical workplace strategy activities:

-- Analyze current demand for space: review internal utilization data from real estate, HR and IT, identify trends, compare against leading practices and identify gaps/opportunities; and develop baseline financial model to support AWS business case
+- Analyze current demand for space: review internal utilization data from real estate, HR and IT; identify trends; compare against leading practices and identify gaps/opportunities; and develop baseline financial model to support workplace strategy business case

 - Develop integrated solution set to support workforce across in real estate, HR and IT; develop, governance structure; model financial impact of proposed solution set and apply to initial pilot locations; develop implementation plan and roadmap to impact the entire real estate portfolio